On marginal feature attributions of tree-based models: Numerical experiments

 As for the precomputation time of our algorithm (Step 1 of Algorithm \ref{algorithm}), comparison with the execution times of interventional TreeSHAP is, in general, difficult.
 However, renormalizing the precomputation time on the average number of leaves of trees in the ensemble is, in principle, comparable to the computation times per observation of the on-the-fly algorithms.
 For ensembles $\hat{f}_1,\hat{f}_2,\dots,\hat{f}_9$, Figure \ref{fig::precomp_time_vs_computation} compares the precomputation times per leaf (that is, the precomputation time divided by the average number of leaves in any given tree) with the computation times of algorithms that require background datasets.
 We note that the accuracy of Algorithm \ref{algorithm} corresponds to the empirical marginal Shapley value based on the training set which has $100,000$ samples, much larger than the background datasets.
 Meanwhile, our precomputation per leaf is only a few times slower than the on-the-fly computation by the interventional TreeSHAP.\\

-Finally, after the first draft of this paper appeared on arxiv, we discovered that the CatBoost method \texttt{get\_feature\_importance} allows for the argument \texttt{shap\_calc\_type} to be set to \texttt{"Exact"} and \texttt{shap\_mode} to be set to \texttt{"UsePreCalc"}.
+Finally, after the first draft of this paper appeared on arXiv, we discovered that the CatBoost method \texttt{get\_feature\_importance} allows for the argument \texttt{shap\_calc\_type} to be set to \texttt{"Exact"} and \texttt{shap\_mode} to be set to \texttt{"UsePreCalc"}.
 It appears that these options allow for the precomputation at every leaf of each tree, and subsequently allow for the evaluation of explanations at every given observation based on the precomputed information.
-No detailed documentation on what these options are, or error analysis (such as Theorem \ref{error analysis}), or generalization to game values other than Shapley (e.g. the results of Appendix \ref{appendix:generalization}) is available at the time of writing.
-Furthermore, the two steps cannot run independently, which unfortunately limits the use of the \texttt{"UsePreCalc"} option.
+No detailed documentation on what these options are, or error analysis (such as Theorem \ref{error analysis}) is available at the time of writing.
+Furthermore, the two steps cannot be run independently, which unfortunately limits the use of the \texttt{"UsePreCalc"} option.
 Nevertheless, to make our treatment comprehensive, we compared the precomputation time of our algorithm with the native CatBoost one (where we simply provided a single explicand).
 Figure \ref{fig::comparison_native} illustrates the time comparison in terms of the number of leaves, both with and without the logarithmic scale.
 Notice that ours (Step 1 of Algorithm \ref{algorithm}) is faster; and its complexity is linear in the logarithmic scale in accord with our theoretical analysis (cf. Table \ref{Tab: complexity}).
+The plot hence shows that the two methods are different.
+At last, it must be mentioned that our proposed algorithm can be generalized to any other game value characterized by Theorem \ref{classification}, or even to certain coalitional game values such as the Owen value; see the results of Appendix \ref{appendix:generalization}.
+To the best of our knowledge, no competitor algorithm presents a similar option.
+Indeed, we repeated our experiments for generating the marginal Shapley values for CatBoost models trained on synthetic data \eqref{synth_data_model}, this time for the marginal Owen values, based on a proprietary code that computes these values in a two-stage procedure similar to Algorithm \eqref{algorithm}.
+Figure \ref{fig::basic_info_Owen} illustrates computation and precomputation times.